heiberger/heiberger.github.io/docs/amps.md

 ### Promotions

 Contact us for special offers for 2018!
 New offers for the New Year!
+Better than ever!

 ### Pricing